llcoolkm/fsgrowth/README.md

 ## How to run

 Edit the script and change the email parameters.
-Run once every day, either in the morning or the evening.
-Run it once to see that it works
+You should run it once per day to collect stats.
+Report can be sent at the same time or scheduled separately, for example in the morning or weekly.
+Run it once manually first to see that everything works.

 ```
 ./fsgrowth.py